-Digitization has transformed the landscape in which businesses operate in India.
-Today, SMBs across many verticals leverage digital solutions to make critical business processes more efficient, including sales and marketing.
+Digitization has transformed India’s business landscape.
+Today, SMBs across many verticals leverage digital solutions to make critical business processes – including sales and marketing – more efficient.

-According to a report published by KPMG and Google, digital SMBs in India grow profits twice as fast as their offline counterparts.
+According to a report published by KPMG and Google, digital SMBs in India grow their profits twice as fast as offline companies.
 E-signatures represent one of the biggest opportunities to accelerate this shift towards digitization.

 With SMBs being encouraged to adopt the latest digital technologies as part of the Digital India initiative, there has been a recent increase in e-signature adoption.
-However, even today, many businesses do not have a clear understanding of the legality of e-signatures in India.
+However, even today, many businesses do not have a clear understanding of electronic signature laws in India.

 This blog will help you better understand what it takes for e-signatures to be legally binding in India.